2017 Pittsburgh Steelers season: Week 1: at Cleveland Browns

 The Steelers started their season on the road against the Browns.
 They scored first in the first quarter when Tyler Matakevich blocked a punt and Anthony Chickillo recovered it for a touchdown for a 7–0 lead.
 Later on in the quarter, DeShone Kizer ran for a 1-yard touchdown to tie the game up 7–7.
 In the second quarter, the Steelers retook the lead when Ben Roethlisberger found Jesse James on a 4-yard pass to make it 14–7 at halftime.
 After the break, the Browns came closer in the third quarter when Zane Gonzalez nailed a 24-yard field goal to make it 14–10.
 Though the Steelers moved ahead by double digits when Roethlisberger found James again on a 2-yard pass to make it 21–10.
 The Browns tried to rally in the fourth quarter but could only come up with 8 when Kizer found Corey Coleman on a 3-yard pass with a 2-point conversion tacked on to make the final score 21–18.

 With their 5th straight win over the Browns, the Steelers started their season 1–0.
 It also took the team's regular season winning streak to 8 straight while taking their winning streak against division rivals to 5 straight.
+With his eleventh win at the stadium, Roethlisberger surpassed Derek Anderson as the quarterback with the most wins in Cleveland since the team's 1999 reactivation, despite playing for their divisional rival.